I received a free copy of this book in exchange for a honest review. This is no way had an effect on my review. Please enjoy!

 Can a text message destroy your life?

-Carver Briggs never thought a simple text would cause a fatal crash, killing his three best friends, Mars, Eli, and Blake.
+Carver Briggs never thought a simple text would cause a fatal crash, order killing his three best friends, Mars, Eli, and Blake.
 Now Carver can’t stop blaming himself for the accident and even worse, there could be a criminal investigation into the deaths.

 Then Blake’s grandmother asks Carver to remember her grandson with a ‘goodbye day’ together.
 Carver has his misgivings, but he starts to help the families of his lost friends grieve with their own memorial days, along with Eli’s bereaved girlfriend Jesmyn.
 But not everyone is willing to forgive.
 Carver’s own despair and guilt threatens to pull him under into panic and anxiety as he faces punishment for his terrible mistake.
 Can the goodbye days really help?

 Here’s the thing.
 Jeff Zentner’s first book kind of blew my mind.
 I had heard it along the YA grapevine but I didn’t know much about it and when I read it, I was just blown away.
 We were already friends on facebook at this point, and I was kind of like, whoa I get to be friends with this wicked cool author that wrote an amazing book?
 Not exactly sure how I made that happen but yay!